A Day in Minneapolis

 The next stop happened to be on and off of Hennepin Avenue Bridge at only .08 of a mile away.

-The bridge's stairway down to the Mississippi riverfront was a more than welcome sight for this photographer who still hadn't yet photographed the Grain Belt sign, as well as a locomotive.
+The bridge's stairway down to the Mississippi riverfront was a more than welcome sight as I hadn’t yet photographed the Grain Belt sign.

-While I hugged the paved footpath next to the river, I managed to spot a dirt trail down through dense woods to a sandy shore.
-The shore presented itself in lackluster fashion with trash strewn along the sand and empty plastic bottles that bobbed up and down in the water.
+I managed to spot a dirt trail down through dense woods to a sandy shore while I hugged the paved footpath next to the river.
+The river shore looked how one could expect with easy to spot garbage along the sand and empty plastic bottles that bobbed up and down in the water.

 Boom Island Park

-Nothing more made itself known to be photography worthy until after I crossed the Plymouth Bridge and into Boom Island Park.
-Boom Island park.
-It features a lighthouse and a cool little bridge that arches over the mouth of the marina.
+I knew I had something to photograph for certain after I crossed the Plymouth Bridge and onto Boom Island park.
+The park features a marina, a lighthouse, and a cool little bridge that arches over the mouth of the marina.

 In The Loop Coffee Co.

 In The Loop Coffee Co. is a fantastic coffee shop located in, probably, the North Loop neighborhood.
-My favorite feature about the place is the self-serving water.
+My favorite thing about the place is the self-serving water.
 It's ice cold from the dispenser and you don't have to bother anyone.
-I was so thirsty that day I would have been repeatedly asking for refills.
-Not at In The Loop.
+I was so thirsty that I feared the idea of repeatedly asking for refills, but not at In The Loop.
 At In the Loop you get to down your lovely glass containing water and fill it all at your own accord.